 Del Frisco’s Double Eagle has been offering this coconut pie for ever bit as long as I can remember.
 It is one of the reasons I eat steak.

 This is a bit of a stretch, but Lekka makes this wonderful cheesecake that happens to have a slice of red velvet cake on top.
 Count?
 We think so.
-They also have an assortment of sinful pies waiting for you at both locations; North Dallas and on Henderson.
+They also have an assortment of sinful pies waiting for you at their curious restaurant in North Dallas.

 Our premiere pie maker in Dallas is no doubt the young ladies you run Emporium Pie with location in McKinney, Deep Ellum and their flagship in Bishop Arts.
 There is something about a business that focuses on a single item.
 You would expect that one item to be the most terrific in its class, and Emporium performs this quite well.
 Enjoy the chocolate with a salty pretzel crust (Smooth Operator), the seasonal coconut custard (The Snowball), or our favorite made with a buttery shortbread crust, and a sweet sauce of bourbon, butter and brown sugar topped with Texas pecans (The Drunken Nut).
 All Available by the slice or whole.